affanghazali/news-app/README.md

 # News App

-A multi-lingual (Arabic and English) news app built using MUI components for the front-end and Django for the back-end.
+A multi-lingual (Arabic and English) news app built using MUI components for the front-end.
 The app retrieves news data from the News API and supports different themes and language preferences.

 ## Table of Contents